ngcxy/dranet/site/content/docs/quick-start.md

     resourceClaimName: cloud-network-dra-net-3
 ```

-Kubernets schedules the `Pod` to the corresponding `Node` and attach the network interface to the `Pod`:
+Kubernetes schedules the `Pod` to the corresponding `Node` and attach the network interface to the `Pod`:

 ```sh
 kubectl get pods -o wide